LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 11.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond:

 Now lets use a cool landscape as opposed to a flat ground plane like there was in the template level.
-We will be using a height map to generate a land scape.
+We will be using a height map to generate the topology of a landscape.
 What is a [height map](https://en.wikipedia.org/wiki/Heightmap)?

 >A heightmap contains one channel interpreted as a distance of displacement or "height" from the "floor" of a surface and sometimes visualized as luma of a grayscale image, with black representing minimum height and white representing maximum height. - Wikipedia